 - Temperature of operating environment

 What are your application requirements?

 - Convey capacity of equipment

 It is always in the end user’s best interest to select a supplier that has several conveying options available and a testing facility to test the material in a controlled environment.
 These specialty equipment suppliers will have experience handling fragile materials and quite likely the actual material that you need to convey.

-Cable Drag Conveyors: These conveyors are among the gentlest available for applications requiring complex circuits as well as multiple inlets and outlets.
-A single cable drag conveyor can operate in three planes, often making it the low cost choice for many fragile conveying applications.
-Intelligent design of these complex circuits keeps fragile materials from passing through drive or idler housings, which would degrade the product.
+These conveyors are among the gentlest available for applications requiring complex circuits as well as multiple inlets and outlets.
+A single cable drag conveyor can operate in three planes, often making it the low-cost choice for many fragile conveying applications.
+The intelligent design of these complex circuits keeps fragile materials from passing through drive or idler housings, which would degrade the product.
 The speed that the cable and disks travel through the system is also an important design consideration.
-Another key advantage of cable drag conveyors are their ability to transition grades, both up and down, in a controlled and enclosed fashion.
-Cable drag conveyors are often used to convey foods such as coffee (green coffee beans, roasted coffee beans, ground coffee), tea, nuts (peanuts, almonds, walnuts, pecans, pistachios), dried beans, dried peas, seeds, grains, rices, and cereals as well as frozen fruits and vegetables.
+Another key advantage of cable drag conveyors is their ability to transition grades, both up and down, in a controlled and enclosed fashion.
+Cable drag conveyors are often used to convey foods such as coffee (green coffee beans, roasted coffee beans, ground coffee), tea, nuts (peanuts, almonds, walnuts, pecans, pistachios), dried beans, dried peas, seeds, grains, rice, and cereals as well as frozen fruits and vegetables.

 This is a hybrid belt conveyor where product is initially fed onto a flat belt that is then rolled into a tube by forming rollers to create a totally enclosed moving tube.
 This type of conveyor accommodates multiple inlets and outlets and can curve, incline and decline without discharging to another conveyor.
 The wrap conveyor is very easy to clean and is perhaps the gentlest commercially available option today.